About Washington University in St. Louis

 - You should only depart after completion of the program.

-This is a fee-paying program and HKUST students will bear the program fee of USD7895, which includes the items below, the costs for travel, visa, personal expenses and other administrative fees.
+This is a fee-paying program and HKUST students will bear the program fee, which includes the items below, the costs for travel, visa, personal expenses and other administrative fees.
 A 8% discount may be offered to students who applied through and are nominated by HKUST upon confirmation by the host institution.

 - Tuition and lab fees for two undergraduate courses